Wool Connect Conference Report 2020

 More Consensus Needed – Wool Connect Online Conference Concludes

-On 06-08 October 2020, the Wool Connect Online Grower conference took place with over 750 people watching either live or via on-demand recordings.
+On October 6-8, 2020, the Wool Connect Online Grower conference took place with over 750 people watching either live or via on-demand recordings.
 Over the course of the three days of the conference, a total of 32 speakers presented during 2-hour sessions that included time for questions and an online debate via the available chat function.
 Attendees signed up from all major wool growing countries including Australia, Argentina, New Zealand, South Africa, Uruguay, the UK, and the USA.

 Each day over 220 attendees took part in the event live.
 Some wool growers from the Falkland Islands, the USA, Argentina, and Uruguay even attended the event live despite the conference taking place during the middle of the night local time.
-For those not able to attend the conference, recordings were made available afterward in English and Spanish and are still available to view via the wool connect online platform to everyone purchasing a ticket.
+For those not able to attend the conference, recordings were made available afterward in English and Spanish and are still available to view via the wool connect online platform to everyone purchasing a ticket

 Speakers from the entire wool supply chain and related stakeholder groups held 10-minute long presentations.
 The content focused on defining future market requirements and opportunities for wool in relation to sustainability, animal welfare, and traceability.